abstra-app/abstra-cli/README.md

 ``` sh
 abstra configure [API_TOKEN]
 ```
-Configures the current working directory credentials stored at `.abstra/credentials`.
+Configures the current working directory credentials.
+Credentials are stored at `.abstra/credentials`.
 Optionally, you can set the `ABSTRA_API_TOKEN` environment variable when using the CLI.

 ### Upload